ALETA Academy : FAQ

 Under present law, every “peace officer,” is required to successfully pass the minimum training requirements established by the P.O.S.T.
 Council within one year of employment.
 Furthermore, any full-time post certified peace officer hired before January 1, 1986 and who has an “interruption of service”, meaning they were employed in a non-public law enforcement capacity, in excess of five years, is required to attend a full 496 hour basic training course at an accredited Academy.
 Questions of eligibility should be directed to the P.O.S.T.
 Council staff.

-Can I enroll in the academy without being sponsored by an agency and pay my own way?
+Can I enroll in the academy without being sponsored by an agency?

-No. You must be sponsored by an agency and payment must be made through that agency.
+No. You must be sponsored by an agency.